reginaldshub/redis/Readme.md

 Redis:
 --------------------------------------------------------------------------------------
-**Redis is a datastructure and combination of NoSQL and memCache It is fast so widely used we can enable the persistance property to store to the memory**
+**Redis is a datastructure and combination of NoSQL and memCache\n It is fast, so widely used.\n we can enable the persistance property to store to the memory**

 > First step is to install the redis from official website